 “Digital marketing” and “marketing” are the same concept — when we say “marketing” today, it is assumed that we’re leveraging technology and digital channels somehow to acquire, engage, and retain customers.

-Owning your organization’s digital marketing and future-proofing it for continued success means leveraging AI marketing, increasing transparency about how and why you use data, and getting ready for the coming wave of technology. ◾
+Owning and future-proofing your organization’s strategy for digital marketing success means leveraging AI marketing, increasing transparency about how and why you use data, and getting ready for the coming wave of technology. ◾